DDoS Attacks and What You Can Do to Protect Yourself

 General good practice on the internet will avoid most issues.
 Don’t open spam mail, download sketchy applications from file-sharing websites, etc. However, that won’t cover everything.

-In addition to a strong anti-virus solution, VPNs can be used to protect yourself online.
+In addition to a strong anti-virus solution, the best VPNs for DDoS protection can be used to protect yourself online.
 Basically, a VPN is an encrypted tunnel you use on the internet.
 The VPN acts as the middleman so the destination server does not see your source IP address (read more about our best VPN services).

 If you do own a website, you’ll have to protect from the actual attack.
 Even smaller websites can be taken offline.
 If you’re large enough to make money, you’re large enough to be attacked.

 A strong firewall from your web hosting provider is a crucial aspect of server-side defence.
 Firewalls will not protect against everything, but they will block simple attacks.
 The best web hosting providers use round-the-clock monitoring by both software and humans to deal with any suspicious activity blocked by the firewall.